procf/procf.github.io/team/index.md

 {% include section.html %}

-There are often openings for graduate students and postdoctoral fellows within the Quantitative Marine Ecology Lab.
+There are often openings for graduate students and postdoctoral fellows within the PRO-CF Lab.
 Please see the link below for more information.

 {%
   include link.html